webolton/sel_project_blog/_posts/2016-04-09-data-modeling-for-the-digitalsel.md

   * Since I have included a link between both the `manuscript` and `archetype` through the `witness` table, I can also say that the `archetype` will `have_many` different manuscript versions.

-  * If I choose to create notes about this *witness* Life of Oswand, they will be saved in such a way that they would also be available to the *manuscript* object through the *witness* table.
+  * If I choose to create notes about this *witness* Life of Oswald, they will be saved in such a way that they would also be available to the *manuscript* object through the *witness* table.
 Since this is true for all *witnesses* associated with Egerton 1993, it will be possible to query the database starting with Egerton 1993, through each *witness*, and then return all of the *textual_notes*.
 This will tie all of the notes I might add to a *witness* to the *manuscript* it belongs to.

 ### Iteration, Iteration, Iteration